farhadGithub/MyNotes/DataScieneVM/DataScienceVM.md

 b.
 On Windows, you can download and install [Putty](http://www.putty.org/).
 On the Putty panel, you can then enter the DNS name or the IP address of your VM.
 Usually for the first connection, you need to enter the IP address.

 c.
-These two pages ([here](http://dag.wiee.rs/blog/content/improving-putty-settings-on-windows) and [here](http://looselytyped.blogspot.com/2013/02/zenburn-pleasant-color-scheme-for-putty.html))provide some useful tips to customize the color, font and other attributes of your Putty client:
+These two pages ([here](http://dag.wiee.rs/blog/content/improving-putty-settings-on-windows) and [here](http://looselytyped.blogspot.com/2013/02/zenburn-pleasant-color-scheme-for-putty.html)) provide some useful tips to customize the color, font and other attributes of your Putty client.
+Here is a summary:

 	Window\Colours:
 	Default Foreground - 255/255/255